wolffberg/helm-charts/charts/library/common/README.md

 Function library for Helm charts

-Since a lot of the bjw-s charts follow a similar pattern, this library was built to reduce maintenance cost between the charts that use it and try achieve a goal of being DRY.
+Since a lot of the charts follow a similar pattern, this library was built to reduce maintenance cost between the charts that use it and try achieve a goal of being DRY.

 ## Requirements